 • for Goods (including Fuels in barrels but excluding other Fuels) – within 14 days beginning on the day after you received the last of the Goods in your order, if the Goods have not been tampered with;

-• for Services - within 14 days beginning on the day after the contract was concluded under section 4.3.
+• for Services (except our Predict or Planned Delivery Services which can be terminated on one months’ notice) – within 14 days beginning on the day after the contract was concluded under section 4;

 We are sorry but for Fuels dispenses direct into your tank, once our Fuel is delivered you cannot cancel your order.

 11.3 To cancel your order for Goods (including Fuels in barrels but excluding other Fuels), you must tell us that you want to cancel either by;

 a) completing and sending us the cancellation form [which you can find on our website at www.certasenergy.co.uk (and enclosed in the welcome pack for Fuels Services customers)]; or

 b) writing to us at 302 Bridgewater Place, Birchwood, Warrington, Cheshire, WA3 6XG, by email to firstname.lastname@example.org.
 To meet the cancellation deadline, it is sufficient for you to send us your cancellation notice before the cancellation period has expired.